 - The Corani project retains its exceptional leverage to metal prices, with an approximate $112 million difference in Corani NPV (after tax, at a 5% discount rate) for every $1 movement in the silver price, with proportional changes in lead and zinc prices.

-- Utilizing contract mining and current cost estimates as noted above increases the estimated all-in sustaining cost (“AISC”) per ounce of silver (net of by-products) to $1.80 in the first six years of operation and $5.00 life of mine (from $0.36 and $4.09, respectively, as estimated in the 2015 Corani Feasibility Study).
+- Utilizing contract mining and current cost estimates as noted above increases the estimated all-in sustaining cost (“AISC”) per ounce of silver (net of by-products) to $1.81 in the first six years of operation and $5.01 life of mine.

 - Recovery rates for silver, lead and zinc were revised as a result of a new mine sequence plan.
 In comparison to the 2015 Corani Feasibility Study, the recovery rates for silver and lead decreased 2% each, while the recovery rate for zinc increased 7%.